GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/255-environment-abundance.md

 Fortunately, we can leverage procedural authoring tools to help create the illusion of complexity, entropy, and organic growth.

+You can use [Pilotis In A Forest (Environment).blend (155.1 MB ↓)](https://drive.google.com/file/d/1aOMBpknu-mUQKgjpcu4n46PONC8VfRW6/view?usp=sharing) to follow along with this tutorial.

 ## Vegetation

 Modeling vegetation from scratch is a difficult task.
 For this tutorial, we will rely on the availability of a pre-made tree asset.
 You can also find a range of species of plants, including grasses, bushes, deciduous and evergreen trees, and plants available to download online.